konacloud/sdk/README.md

 No dependencies

-But we recomen to use Gson https://code.google.com/p/google-gson/ for converting Pojos into Stirngs
+We recomend to use Gson https://code.google.com/p/google-gson/ for converting Pojos into Strings

 ## Configuration